sela/recruitment-task/README.md

 - Build a tool.
 - Add some tests (unit/integration/functional in TDD/BDD style - it's up to you).
 - Add very basic documentation in README.md (how to run the tool).
 You can replace this readme file.
-- Push your code in github.
+- Push your code into your github account.
+Make it available for review.

 ## Logic

-We should be able to run a tool from a command line and pass one or two parameters.
+We should be able to run the tool from a command line and pass an input parameter and optional output parameter.

 - Input parameter is a path to a file that should be processed.
-- Output parameter is optional and is a path to a file that should be created.
+- Output parameter is optional and it is a path to the output file.
 - If the output parameter is not provided the result should be printed to `stdout`.

-The tool should parse a file from the input parameter and store/print the result.
+The tool should parse the input file and output the result.
 The result is a simple sum of `value` property for every _active_ entity.

 We should be able to run the tool somehow like: